-The women of this country owe an unlimited debt of gratitude to the venerable Peter Cooper.
-The grand building devoted to "Science and Art," which stands at the intersection of Eighth street and Fourth avenue, in New York City, is a monument of his wise benevolence toward his young countrymen.
+The women of this country owe an un-Peter Cooper.
+The grand building devoted to "Science and Art," which stands at the intersection of Eighth street and Fourth avenue, in New York City, is a monument of his wise hencyclenge to many his wise hencyclenge to many his of his wise benevolence toward his young countrymen.

-This property was finished and transferred to the trustees in the year 1857, at a cost of \$630,000, to which has since been added \$783,000, beside the income of the endowment of \$150,000 for the support of the Free Reading Room.
+This property was finished and transferred to the trustees in the year 1857, at a cost of \$630,000, to which has since been added \$733,000, beside the income of the endowment of \$150,000 for the support of the Free Reading Room.

 A system of day and evening schools has been maintained during eight months of of every year, in which more than 3,500 pupils have been taught the rudiments of science and art.
-The free reading room has had a daily attendance averaging 2,500 in number, and free evening lectures have been given by competent professors, two or three evenings every week.
+The free reading room l:as had a daily attendance averaging 2,500 in number, and free evening lectures have been given by competent professors, two or three evenings every week.

-The Trustees say in their report: "The Cooper Union grapples with all social and industrial problems in a very radical way, by promoting the power and the means of their solution rether them decreatizing." their solution, rather than dogmatizing upon theoretical methods.
-It aims to educate the industrial classes into intelligent skill. as a necessary antecedent to their prosperity and happiness.
+The Trustees say in their report: "The Cooper Union grapples with all social and industrial problems in a very radical way, by promoting the power and the means of their solution, rather than dogmatizing up-on theoretical methods.
+It aims to educate the industrial classes into intelligent skill, as a necessary antecedent to their prosperity and happiness.
 It regards some form of productive and skillful labor as adapted to all capacities, ranks and conditions of men and women; not only as a resource against sudden destitution or the accidents of fortune, but as promoting individual independence, happiness and true endeavor.
 Accordingly, this institution offers its advantages to the rich as well as the poor; to those independent of paid employment, as to those who are so dependent.
-The Cooper Union cannot be regarded merely as an eleemosynary institution, but as illustrating a great idea-the union of productive labor with the refinements, the training and the education that make human life worthy and happy.
-Its principle underlies republican institutions and true progress in civilization-the education of the indus-trial masses."
+The Cooper Union cannot be regarded merely as an eleemosynary institution, but as illustrat-ing a great idea-the union of productive labor with the refinements, the training and the education that make human life worthy and happy. • Its principle underlies republican institutions and true progress in civilization-the education of the industrial masses.

-It must be borne in mind that there has never been the least charge made to those who reterve instruction, or who partake of any privileges of the Union, save in the small, yearly class of art amateurs, by ladies who prefer to pay for instruction.
+It must be borne in mind that there has never been the least charge made to those who receive instruction, or who partake of any privileges of the Union, save in the small, yearly class of art amateurs, by laties who prefer to pay for instruction.

-The report further says, most admirably, that "the dignity and safety of woman involves the integrity and progress of republican institutions.
+The report further says, most admirably,

+that "the dignity and safety of woman involves the integrity and progress of republican institutions.
 The necessity of self-support is as imperative on many women as on men.
-Skilled employments and industrial arts of many kinds, are better adapted for women than men."
+Skilled employments and industrial arts of many kinds, are better adapted for women than men.

-The number of admissions to the Art School for women, during the last year, was three hundred and forty-five, and about twice that number were reluctantly refused for want of room.
-In Wood Engraving and normal teaching.
+The number of admissions to the Art School for women, during the last year, was three hundred and forty-five, and about wice that number were reluctantly refused for want of room.
+In Wood Engraving and Telegraphy there were eighty-eight more.

-Telegraphy there were eighty-eight more.
-The school has departments in drawing painting, photography, wood engraving and
+The school has departments in drawing, painting, photography, wood engraving and normal teaching.

 The instruction is ample and thorough.

 In fact, the training is so severe, technically, that only fifteen girls were sufficiently far advanced to take lessons in painting.